What Is CPU Cache? (L1, L2, and L3 Cache)

 During the 2021 Computex, AMD announced they have managed to cram in even more cache.
 This is possible thanks to AMD’s new stacked Zen 3 chiplets.

-Zen 3 processors will receive 64MB of 7nm process cached, named 3D V-Cache.
-This will increase the L3 cache of these processors up to 192 MB, which is triple the amount compared to regular Zen 3 chips; that is considerably more.
+Zen 3 processors will receive 64MB of 7nm process stored, named 3D V-Cache.
+This will increase the L3 cache of these processors up to 192 MB, which is three times the amount compared to regular Zen 3 chips; that is considerably more.

-However, Lisa Su also mentioned that 3D V-Cache will be huge for gamers.
+However, Lisa Su also mentioned that 3D V-Cache will be massive for gamers.
 Why?
-Well, based on AMD’s chart, a greater and faster cache can substantially impact gaming performance.
+Well, based on AMD’s chart, a larger and faster cache can significantly impact gaming performance.

 3D V Cache Technology Performance Uplift Across Gaming